|

 To understand the significance of what e-Path has brought to the industry in terms of improved

-online ecommerce security and what this means in real terms for you as the merchant (business owner) and for your online credit card paying customers, we first need to look at what the main root causes of vulnerability and risk are with the current system.
+online ecommerce security and what this means in real terms for you as the merchant (business owner) and for your online credit card paying customers, we first must recognise what the actual root causes of vulnerability and risk are with the current system.

-e-Path is not about adding to the endless variety of automated fraud screening plug-ins and add-ons that try to address symptoms, e-Path is about going right back to the heart, to the mechanics, to the very core reasons why there is vulnerability and risk with
+We're not proposing adding to the endless variety of automated fraud screening plug-ins and add-ons that try to address symptoms, we are going right back to the heart, to the design, to the mechanics, to the very core reasons why there is so much vulnerability and risk with

-accepting credit cards online today .... and then we attack them by engineering a system where those vulnerabilities and risks are either reduced considerably or simply do not even exist.
+accepting credit cards online today .... and then we terminate them by engineering a system where those vulnerabilities and risks are either reduced substantially or simply do not even exist.

 The two main areas are: